-- Practice 7 Simple Actions to help birds at home, including making windows safer, keeping cats indoors, avoiding pesticides and planting native vegetation.
+- Practice 7 Simple Actions [exit DNR] to help birds at home, including making windows safer, keeping cats indoors, avoiding pesticides and planting native vegetation.

 - Wisconsin eBird provides an easy way to make your bird observations useful for research, management and conservation.

-- Wisconsin Bird Conservation Initiative volunteer bird monitoring opportunities has many citizen science programs that birders can participate in.
+- Wisconsin Bird Conservation Initiative volunteer bird monitoring opportunities [exit DNR] have many citizen-science programs for birders.

-- "Who's Who" of bird citizen-based monitoring connects birders to local efforts to collect information on birds and other taxa groups.
+- "Who's Who" of bird citizen-based monitoring [exit DNR] connects birders to local efforts to collect information on birds and other taxa groups.

-- Birder Certification Programhelps individuals develop bird skills and get certified to participate in important monitoring efforts.
+- Birder Certification Program [exit DNR] helps individuals develop bird skills and get certified to participate in essential monitoring efforts.

-- The Bird Protection Fund helps DNR and partners conserve the birds we love.
+- The Bird Protection Fund [exit DNR] helps DNR and partners conserve the birds we love.
 Donate through the website or consider participating in the Great Wisconsin Birdathon.

-- Bird City Wisconsin encourages local conservation groups and interested individuals to get involved in bird conservation efforts.
+- Bird City Wisconsin [exit DNR] encourages local conservation groups and interested individuals to participate in bird conservation efforts.
 Is your city a bird city?

-Winter is a great time to feed the birds, as higher energy demands and fewer natural foods give us the opportunity to bring some species closer to home.
+Winter is a great time to feed the birds, as higher energy demands and fewer natural foods allow us to bring some species closer to home.

-- The single best seed to provide is black oil sunflower, which has high fat content and attracts the most species.
+- The best seed to provide is black oil sunflower, which has high-fat content and attracts the most species.

-- Also offer nyjer seed for finches, white millet for sparrows, doves and other ground-feeding species both suet and peanut chunks for woodpeckers, chickadees nuthatches.
+- Offer nyjer seed for finches, white millet for sparrows, doves and other ground-feeding species, and both suet and peanut chunks for woodpeckers, chickadees and nuthatches.